Remote MCP endpoint exposing EULER partners, deals, referrals, commissions, incentives and onboarding flows to any MCP-compatible AI client.

 submit_referral Submit Referral Writecustomer + partner

-Submits a new referral or deal registration on behalf of a partner the authenticated user has an account with.
-Required flow: (1) resolve partner_id from `list_accounts` — match by `affiliate_company_name`, e.g. 'send a referral to <Partner>' means the user has a partner account with that affiliate_company_name.
+Submits a new referral or deal registration on behalf of a partner.
+TWO caller modes: (A) a PARTNER submitting for one of their OWN partner accounts — resolve partner_id from `list_accounts` (match by `affiliate_company_name`, e.g. 'send a referral to <Partner>' means the user has a partner account with that affiliate_company_name); (B) a CUSTOMER admin submitting on behalf of a partner OF THEIR COMPANY — resolve partner_id from `partners(action: 'list', filter_name: ...)`.
+Required flow: (1) resolve partner_id (mode A via `list_accounts`, mode B via `partners(action: 'list')`).
 (2) call `referrals(action: 'get_form_for_partner', partner_id)` to fetch form_id + questions[].
 (3) have the user fill in every required question.
-(4) call this tool with partner_id + form_id + answers (a JSON array of {question_id, answer_text, multiselect_options[]} entries).
-Customer admins cannot submit referrals on behalf of their company's partners — that's a partner-side action.
-IDs from `partner_directory_search` are profile_ids and will be rejected as `partner_not_in_consent`.
+(4) call this tool with partner_id + form_id + answers (a JSON array of {question_id, answer_text, multiselect_options[]} entries) — place each value in the field its question's `answer_field` indicates (almost always `answer_text`; only true multi-select uses `multiselect_options`).
+A customer admin may only submit for a partner that belongs to their own company — EULER enforces that scoping server-side (a partner outside your company won't resolve).
+IDs from `partner_directory_search` are profile_ids, NOT partner_ids — they'll be rejected.

 • partner_idstring required